Visiting is suspended with immediate effect and until further notice.

-We know how important visitors are to our patients and we are pleased to welcome you however at this time as we manage the demands of coronavirus (COVID-19) we have made the decision to introduce restricted visiting to patients we are currently caring for.
+We know how important visitors are to our patients, however, at this time as we manage the demands of coronavirus (COVID-19) we have made the decision to introduce suspend visiting to patients we are currently caring for.

 A reminder for all our visitors to continue to follow the usual guidance before visiting and whilst at our hospitals:

 - All visitors must wash their hands before and after visiting relatives